European Initiative: EMCI

 Trade unions and business associations are co-designers of standards, guarantors of legitimacy, and essential to ensuring that management reform delivers both performance and social cohesion.

-Whether you are a policymaker, a business leader, a researcher, or an institution — there is a role in this coalition.
-The initiative needs allies, co-authors, and voices across Europe.
+Whether you are a policymaker, a business leader, a researcher, or an institution — there is a role in this agenda.
+The EMCI needs allies, advocates, and voices across Europe.

 Tell us about your interest